-You must not use your old national passport to travel, as this could risk your refugee status.
-You can apply for a Travel Document through your solicitor.
+You must not use your old national passport to travel, or travel to your home country, or the country you claimed asylum from - this could risk your refugee status.

 Discretionary Leave or Humanitarian Protection:

 You may still travel on your national passport if it is valid.
 However, you may be eligible to apply for a Certificate of Travel if you can show that you have been refused a passport by your national authorities.
 Consult with your solicitor.